 4. Prioritize elements

-Let’s say a 3” x 5” ad needs to include your senior living community’s logo and tagline, address, phone number, website, a photo, two sentences of copy and an incentive.
+Let’s say a 3” x 5” ad needs to include your organization’s logo and tagline, address, phone number, website, a photo, two sentences of copy and an incentive.
 The incentive and phone number are probably most important, but what about the rest?
 The designer will set the other text in a smaller point size to keep the focus on the incentive and phone number, but it will help them to know whether your address or website is more important.

 5. Be aware of how copy affects design